Chart Color Schemes

 Labrador displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Labrador's dwelling structure, as per the latest Census, consisted of 19.1% houses and 80.9% other dwellings such as semi-detached homes, apartments, and others.
+The latest Census data shows that in Labrador, 19.1% of dwellings were houses while 80.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
 In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Labrador was at 25.0%, with mortgaged dwellings at 27.1% and rented ones at 47.9%.
+Home ownership in Labrador stood at 25.0%, with mortgaged dwellings at 27.1% and rented ones at 47.9%.
 The median monthly mortgage repayment was $1,517, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent was $380, higher than Non-Metro Qld's figure of $345.
-Nationally, Labrador's mortgage repayments were significantly lower at $1,517 compared to the Australian average of $1,863, while rents were higher at $380 against the national figure of $375.
+The median weekly rent in Labrador was $380, higher than Non-Metro Qld's figure of $345.
+Nationally, Labrador's mortgage repayments were significantly lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing